nimalec/ElasticNetwork/README.md

 # ElasticNetwork
-Prediction of elasticity tensors from tensor field networks.
+Prediction of elasticity tensors using tensor field networks.